ramya-t1156/JourneyToCP/README.md

 ## Repository Structure

-Each contest is organized into its own folder, named by the contest name and date (e.g., `LeetCode-Contest-2025-03-01`).
+Each contest is organized into its own folder, named by the date (e.g., `LeetCode-Contest-2025-03-01`).
 The folder contains:

 - Contest problem descriptions
 - My solution code for each problem